 “As a kid, I used to get to sleep in the barn before a big game to guard the ram and make sure Ramses didn’t get kidnapped.
 You don’t get much more exciting childhood adventures than that!”

 Don credits the diverse nature of Chapel Hill and Carrboro’s population as being a huge influence on his worldview:

 “This town was a wonderful place to grow up.
-You had book educated, widely travelled families connected to UNC, and then you had fourth or fifth generation farmers working the land just outside the town.
+You had book educated, widely traveled families connected to UNC, and then you had fourth or fifth generation farmers working the land just outside the town.
 I always prided myself on being able to connect with both the town folks and the kids out in White Cross, Calvander or wherever.”

-True service means partnership
+True service means a partnership

 After working in sales for his family’s hardware business for over 10 years, Don found himself looking for a livelihood that offered a bigger challenge, and a chance to serve clients on a deeper level:

 “In real estate, there is more opportunity to help people to find what they were really looking for.”

 So Don left the hardware store one day, walked over to Weaver Street Realty, and has been here ever since.
 He recently marked his twentieth anniversary with Weaver Street.
 Thirty years working on Main Street, he’s connected.
 This is the second job he’s ever had.

 Part of the reason, says Don, that he has stayed with the company so long is that there is a larger sense of purpose than simply buying or selling houses.
 In fact, if a sale does not feel right – either for the client or for the broader community, Don – and many of his colleagues – are likely to speak up: